astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/06-oop-fundamentals-v2.md

 The object approach won because arrays maintain state (shape, dtype, memory layout) and operations naturally belong to the data.
 This decision made NumPy intuitive and helped it become the foundation of scientific Python.
 You're learning to make the same architectural decisions!
 :::

-:::{admonition} 🎭 The More You Know: How OOP United Astronomy's Warring Packages
+:::{admonition} 🌟 The More You Know: How OOP United Astronomy's Warring Packages
-:class: note, story
+:class: note, dropdown

 By 2011, Python astronomy had descended into chaos.
 Every research group had created their own packages with incompatible interfaces.
 There was PyFITS for reading FITS files, PyWCS for world coordinate systems, vo.table for Virtual Observatory tables, asciitable for text data, cosmolopy for cosmological calculations, and dozens more.
 Installing a working astronomy environment was a nightmare - each package had different conventions, different dependencies, and different ways of representing the same concepts.